cathalmccabe/cathalmccabe.github.io/_posts/2016-02-20-digilent-project-vault.md

 Check out the Digilent project vault: https://forum.digilentinc.com/forum/16-project-vault/

-The valut includes tutorials, guides, and projects from students, teachers, and hobbyist FPGA designers, with controbutions from Digilent.
+The vault includes tutorials, guides, and projects from students, teachers, and hobbyist FPGA designers, with controbutions from Digilent.

 Projects include stepper motor controllers, audio processing on Zynq, retro games (Tic-Tac-Toe, colour invaders), a HDL Fractal generator, data logging from FPGA to PC, an LED cube controller and many more.